jack-kerouac/betterplace_apidocs/donation_form/third_party_app_donation_form.md

 Once you receive the DONATION_SUCCESS message via the redirect URL you can be sure that the donation arrived in our betterplace.org database.
 BUT: There are a few ways that this donation might be canceled again later (by the bank or the user most likely).

 That is why we have an API endpoint [client_donation_details](../sections/client_donation_details.md) that allows you to check the status foreach donation.
-For that you need the donation id that is part of the return params (redirect URL).
+For that you need the **donation token** that is part of the response params to the redirect URL.

 Only donations that are marked as 'confirmed' are really confirmed for good.